top of page

 Where can I buy lino printing kits online?

-These are a few links to lino printing kits and block printing kits.
-They contain everything you need to start making your very own hand carved and hand printed lino prints.
+These are a few links to lino printing and block printing kits.
+They contain everything you need to start making your own hand-carved and hand-printed lino prints.
 Bear in mind that the block printing inks within kits are often cheap and cheerful.
-At the time of writing these are some kits I would recommend.
+At the time of writing, these are some kits I would recommend.

 Lino printing kits and bundles